shivalkarrahul/ci-cd-workshop/README.md

 6. Click **I understand the consequences, delete this repository**.

 You can repeat the same steps for both **frontend** and **backend** repos if you no longer need them.

----

-If you want, I can also add screenshots or make the wording more aligned with the rest of your workshop document.